Bethune-Cookman grads boo Betsy DeVos at commencement

 'Real pioneers' remark follows DeVos

-Before DeVos' address, several students told CNN there should be no place for her at commencement, and they're miffed they didn't have more say in picking a graduation speaker.
+Before DeVos' address, several students told CNN there was no place for her at commencement, and they're miffed they didn't have more say in picking a graduation speaker.

 A primary reason for protesting her appearance -- and for petitioning school officials to cancel her address -- is her now-recanted statement that founders of historically black colleges and universities were "real pioneers" of school choice.